-Mobile-Cuisine.com has researched this question and in the most basic terms, food truck owners can stop worrying about using cheap gas.
+Mobile Cuisine has researched this question and in the most basic terms.
+Food truck owners can stop worrying about using cheap gas.
 You’re unlikely to hurt the engine of your truck by using it.

 A key difference is that the major brands put more additives in their gas and claim to have some secret ingredients.
 This extra shot of additives provides an additional level of cleaning and protection for your engine.

-Food truck owners should look in their truck’s owner’s manual to see what the vehicle maker recommends and, when possible, follow that guideline.
+Food truck owners should look in their truck’s owner’s manual to see what the vehicle maker recommends.
+When possible, follow that guideline.
 Vendors who are still concerned about cheap gas and gasoline quality can ask a specific oil company if it has performed independent testing to substantiate its claims.